Yu-AnChen/UnMICST-info/index.md

 <br>
 `compiledTrainingExamples.rar` contains the raw images and annotated labels prior to splitting into tiles and into a train/validation/test split.
 Approximately 10,400 nuclei from 7 tissue types (normal ovary, small intestine, tonsil, and cancers of colon, brain, lung, and prostate) were manually annotated.<br>

+### Parameter list
+1. `--outputPath` : specify where to save the output files
+2. `--channel` : specify the channel(s) to be used.
+For DNA only models, only one channel should be specified.
+For DNA_NES models, use 2 channels ie. `--channel 0 3`
+3. `--scalingFactor` : an upsample or downsample factor if your pixel sizes are mismatched from the dataset.

 ## Data Explorations